An artist-in-residence program

 Nominate your organization or elementary school to co-create and illustrate a children’s chapter book with Scott and friends.
 Together, we can make a book about any subject that inspires your community; for example, environmental issues, inspiration & motivation, social change, or any of the stories below.
 I’m not exaggerating when I say the make-a-book project is guaranteed to create memories to last a lifetime and inspire thousands.
 Interested in starting your own project?
 Contact us for more details.
 It is never too early to begin watching your ideas come to life.

-- 2018.
-We’re working on a project that is a little different.
+- We’re working on a project that is a little different.
 Rather than working with one school, we’re working with a variety of organizations.
 So anyone can participate.
-If you would like your child to submit a drawing, please contact us for guidelines.
+If you would like your child to submit a drawing for Honeynester the Bee, please contact us for guidelines.
 Every participating kid gets a free book!

-Kids shared Ruby the Red Worm so often that we heard many stories of families and friends of friends that started kitchen composting.
+Kids shared Ruby the Red Worm — a story about composting and overcoming bullying — so often that we heard many stories of families and friends of friends who started kitchen composting.

 That was AWESOME!
 It is an experience that will last the kids a lifetime… This book project is what the STEM Academy is all about…. it is great having Scott as a part of this school. ~

 I’m from Waukesha Saratoga Stem Academy.
 When I was in 2nd grade (I’m now in 8th) Scott Stoll came to our school and made a book of pure amazement.
 Ruby the Red Worm was awesome.
 My drawing wasn’t in the book, but I didn’t care.
 I never said thanks for coming to our school.
-So here it is — Thanks for coming to Randall in 2010. it was so much fun, you’ve given me so many ideas since then… Since meeting your I’ve wanted to learn more about species and how they help the world.
-I found out my passions, I wanted to be a marine biologist and a football player. ~
+So here it is — Thanks for coming to Randall in 2010.
+It was so much fun, you’ve given me so many ideas since then… Since meeting you I’ve wanted to learn more about species and how they help the world.
+I found out my passions, I want to be a marine biologist. ~ (reprinted with permission)

 About the make-a-book project